ricassiocosta/Starviver/README.md

 ## Target Audience:
 * Young people and adults who like the genre.
 ## General objective:
-* Get as many points as possible before you being destroyed.
+* Depending on the game mode, the objective can be either to get as many points as possible before being destroyed or to destroy a number of <i>x</i> enemies without being destroyed.
 ## Specific objective:
 * Destroy as many enemy ships and asteroids as possible, using upgrades to maximize the ship's attributes, and thus, the total amount of points earned.
 ## Plot and Characters: